 While capitalism isn’t perfect, there are not many other shining examples of other economic systems.
 The most common alternative systems are:

 Socialism is the closest alternative to capitalism.
 It provides a system where both individuals and governments own the means of production, and they may compete.
 For example, in the oil industry, there may be a combination of state-owned oil producers and privately-owned ones.
 It gives the government more control over strategic assets and may provide more revenues than just collecting taxes.

-The downside of socialism is the government may not be as efficient of an operator, and thus will not be as profitable as the private competitors.
+The downside of socialism is that the government may not be as efficient an operator, and thus, will not be as profitable as the private competitors.
 It may also mean the state-owned companies get favorable terms and treatment.

 Fascism is a nationalistic type of economic system where the government forces business to place the interest of the nation above their company’s.
 In fascism, the ruling party and central planners of the country dictate what business owners need to do.
 The primary focus of this system is on nation-building, and it may be coupled with strong military force.